traefik/traefik/docs/configuration/backends/kubernetes.md

 ### Authentication

-Is possible to add additional authentication annotations in the Ingress rule.
+Is possible to add additional authentication annotations to the Ingress object.
-The source of the authentication is a secret that contains usernames and passwords inside the key auth.
+The source of the authentication is a Secret object that contains the credentials.

 - `ingress.kubernetes.io/auth-type`: `basic`
+    Contains the authentication type.
+The only permitted type is `basic`.
 - `ingress.kubernetes.io/auth-secret`: `mysecret`
-    Contains the usernames and passwords with access to the paths defined in the Ingress Rule.
+    Contains the username and password with access to the paths defined in the Ingress object.

-The secret must be created in the same namespace as the Ingress rule.
+The secret must be created in the same namespace as the Ingress object.

-Limitations:

-- Basic authentication only.
+The following limitations hold:

-- Realm not configurable; only `traefik` default.
+- The realm is not configurable; the only supported (and default) value is `traefik`.
-- Secret must contain only single file.
+- The Secret must contain a single file only.